-\paragraph{Baseline methods.} We compare Graph-SCP against several approaches w.r.t. runtime and objective achieved. \begin{itemize} \item \textbf{Gurobi}: A state-of-the-art, commercial CO solver \cite{gurobi} \item \textbf{Greedy Baseline}: Sets with the largest number of uncovered elements are picked at each step.
-The greedy baseline has faster runtimes but an approximation ratio of $\ln(n)$ where $n$ is the size of the universe \cite{chvatal1979greedy}. \item \textbf{Lagrangian Relaxation Heuristic}: \citet{angelini2023modern} highlight how well-designed heuristics can outperform a learned ML model for CO problems.
-To that end, we also compare against a heuristic algorithm for SCP that combines Lagrangian relaxation and the greedy method as proposed by \citet{zhu2016new}. \item \textbf{Predict and Search} (PS-Gurobi): \citet{han2022gnn} use a GNN to predict the marginal probability of each set (i.e., a ``Columns'' node) followed by searching for a solution in a well-defined ball around the predicted solution. \item \textbf{Random Subset Selection}: As a sanity check for the subgraph selection step and to understand the contribution of learning from solved SCP instances, we test against a random node selection strategy, where given an initial relative subgraph size parameter $k$, we randomly select $k\%$ nodes to pass to the CO solver.
-For our experiments, we consider $k =\{20, 50, 80\}$ of the nodes. \item \textbf{GCNN Branching}: We compare against the GCNN branching framework by \citet{gasse2019exact}, where a GNN is used to approximate the strong branching heuristic of a branch-and bound-solver.
-To replicate their setup exactly, we allow cutting plane generation at the root node only and deactivate solver restarts for SCIP \cite{10.1145/3585516}. \end{itemize}
+\paragraph{\textbf{Baseline methods.}} We compare Graph-SCP against several approaches w.r.t. runtime and objective achieved. \begin{itemize} \item \textbf{Gurobi}: A state-of-the-art, commercial CO solver \cite{gurobi}. \item \textbf{Greedy Baseline}: Sets with the largest number of uncovered elements are picked at each step.
+The greedy baseline has faster runtimes but an approximation ratio of $\ln(n)$ where $n$ is the size of the universe \cite{chvatal1979greedy}. \item \textbf{Lagrangian Relaxation Heuristic}: Recent works highlight how well designed heuristics can outperform a learned ML model for CO problems \cite{angelini2023modern} or how ML methods only marginally improve simpler alternatives \cite{santana2023neural}.
+To that end, we also compare against a heuristic algorithm for SCP that combines Lagrangian relaxation and the greedy method as proposed by \cite{zhu2016new}. \item \textbf{Predict and Search} (PS-Gurobi): \cite{han2022gnn} use a GNN to predict the marginal probability of each set (i.e., a ``Columns'' node) followed by searching for a solution in a well-defined ball around the predicted solution. \item \textbf{Random Subset Selection}: As a sanity check for the subgraph selection and to understand the contribution of learning from solved SCP instances, we test against a random node selection strategy.
+Given an initial relative subgraph size parameter $k$, we randomly select $k\%$ nodes to pass to the solver.
+For our experiments, we repeat this process for $k =\{20, 50, 80\}$. \item \textbf{GCNN Branching}: We compare against the GCNN branching framework by Gasse et al. \cite{gasse2019exact}, where a GNN is used to approximate the strong branching heuristic of a branch-and bound-solver.
+To replicate their setup exactly, we allow cutting plane generation at the root node only and deactivate solver restarts and test on SCIP \cite{10.1145/3585516} only. \end{itemize}